clarkevansteenderen/spede_sampler_R/README.md

 | resampled_9.nex  | 6  | 11 | 10 | 10  |
 | resampled_10.nex | 7  | 9  | 12 | 10  |

-The resulting summary plots can be plotted as shown below.
+The resulting summary plots can be plotted as shown below, using the **Summary Plots** tab.
 A) The number of clusters and entities at each dataset size (the dotted lines indicate the expected number of species (n = 5), and species + lineages (n = 11) in the dataset), B) The oversplitting ratios with and without singletons across dataset sizes (the dotted line indicates the expected ratio of 1), and C) the percentage of singleton sequences across dataset sizes.
 Triangles represent mean values.

 <img src="worked_example_figures/combo_plots_cochineal_git.png" alt="drawing" width="550"/>